It’s that time of the year again. 2016 is already coming to a close, and I’m preparing for a new 12 months of goals, travel, and life.

 February // Oregon

-The next two months of the year, I caught up on my blog and planned out my travels more completely for 2016.
-I continued the travel misconceptions guest post series on this blog that I had started at the end of January, and discovered even more destinations I would love to travel to though other writers.
+The next two months of the year I caught up on my blog and planned out my travels more completely for 2016.
+I continued the travel misconceptions guest post series on here that I had started at the end of January, and discovered even more destinations I would love to travel to though other writers.

 Instead of wallowing in my dislike of Portland, I actively tried to fit in as much as possible around the city and in Oregon, while also increasing my work hours to about 12 hours a day.
 I took road trips to the coast, went to the zoo, and tackled the all-day fruit loops tour from the city.